-Our Writing Fellows program brings together four early-career playwrights and provides them with the creative and professional development resources for developing a script and building a career.
+Our Writing Fellowship brings together four early-career playwrights and provides them with the creative and professional development resources for developing a script and building a career.
 The program culminates with the INK'D Festival: highly-produced staged readings of each of the Writing Fellows' plays.
 They work with designers for months leading up to the presentations, and elements of these designs are realized on stage.

 The Loft at Theater 511